Gait-Conditioned Reinforcement Learning with Multi-Phase Curriculum for Humanoid Locomotion: Related Work

 \subsection{Reward Routing and Value Function Decoupling}

-A complementary research direction tackles multi-behavior learning by mitigating reward interference through reward routing or decoupled value functions.
-MultiCritic Actor Learning~\cite{mysore2022multi} proposed maintaining a single actor while assigning separate critic heads for different tasks, significantly improving multi-task RL stability.
-Related ideas have been explored in locomotion settings as well.
-For instance, CPG-based or phase-conditioned policies~\cite{hwangbo2019learning, rudin2022learning} combine rhythmic motion priors with RL to stabilize multi-gait behaviors.
+A key challenge in multi-behavior RL is mitigating reward interference across heterogeneous skills.
+Approaches such as MultiCritic Actor Learning~\cite{mysore2022multi} address this by maintaining a single actor with task-specific critic heads, improving stability.
+In locomotion, CPG- or phase-conditioned policies~\cite{hwangbo2019learning, rudin2022learning} exploit rhythmic motion priors to stabilize multi-gait control.

+While prior work like DeepMimic~\cite{peng2018deepmimic} incorporates one-hot skill identifiers into the observation to differentiate motions, these are used solely for policy conditioning without altering the reward structure.
+In contrast, our framework employs gait IDs both for conditioning and for dynamically routing gait-specific rewards, enabling structured multi-gait learning within a unified policy.